Center for Complex Diseases

 Forms that require physician time to complete will be charged at the clinician rate, e.g. disability forms, letters for travel, etc.

 If you need a letter drafted for any reason, you will be charged the provider rate based on the amount of provider time required to draft the letter.
-You may, and we encourage this, draft the letter yourself to reduce the provider time required.
-We will then edit the letter if needed and print the letter on letterhead.
-If you do elect to use this method and we are communicating electronically to generate your letter, we do not guarantee that there will not be a data breach during the letter editing and delivery process.
 We use HIPAA compliant, encrypted email; however, if your email or where it is requested to be sent to is not encrypted, we cannot guarantee the security of the personal information that may be contained in the letter.